Karlovy Vary – A Day in the Famed Carlsbad Springs

 Hillside Villas and the Saint Peter and Paul Cathedral

-In the hills above this area, you will find a very Russian building with golden onion domes.
+In the hills above this area, you will find a building with golden onion domes that looks like it could have come from Russia rather than the Czech lands.
 This old church is indicative of the long Russian connection to spa town.

 Built in 1893, the design mimics that of The Church of Holy Trinity in Ostankino.